harryd337/okcupid_demographic_analysis/README.md

 ## Use of 'okapp.py':

+'ok_env' is an environment file allowing the environment capable of running this application to be imported via Anaconda.

 If you'd like to run the app with the cleaned dataset, download 'okapp.py', 'ok.csv' (650MB), 'question_data.csv', 'features.txt' and 'new_features.txt' into the same directory.

-To run the app as a streamlit application in the browser, go to Anaconda prompt and execute:
+To run the app as a streamlit application in the browser, go to the Anaconda prompt and execute:

 ```
 streamlit run okapp.py